 The UPC will automatically share jurisdiction with national courts over national validations of EP patents (even those granted before the UPC becomes operational) unless you actively "opt out".
 It will be possible to register opt-outs before the UPC Agreement comes into effect, by means of a so-called "sunrise provision".

 As shown in the example below, if no such "opt-out" is filed, the UPC will share jurisdiction with the national courts in the States in which the UPC takes effect.
 However, this does not apply to all EPC countries.
-For example Spain (ES) is not participating in the UPC and Switzerland (CH), for example, is one of a number of EPC countries which are not Member States of the EU.
-As a result, jurisdiction for Spain and Switzerland and other non participating countries remains solely with their national courts (no shading).
+For example Spain (ES) is not participating in the UPC and the United Kingdom (GB), for example, is one of a number of EPC countries which are not Member States of the EU.
+As a result, jurisdiction for Spain and the United Kingdom and other non participating countries remains solely with their national courts (no shading).

 If an opt-out is filed, jurisdiction for all of the validated countries remains solely with the national courts (see below).